Johoseph/mal-chord-middleware/README.md

 | `PORT` | 3030 | Specifies the port that the middleware will run on |
 |`CLIENT_ID` | Your MAL API Client ID | Required for all requests to the MyAnimeList API |
 |`CLIENT_SECRET` |Your MAL API Client Secret| Used to obtain a MyAnimeList access token |

+## What happened to `mal-chord.com`?
+This site was originally deployed via Amazon services at [mal-chord.com](https://mal-chord.com/), however has been retired as of 20/08/2022 due to my free-tier of the Amazon services expiring.
+See below for an overview of the services that I utilised to get this running:

+- Amplify for Preact client
+- Elastic Beanstalk for Node.JS server
+- Route 53 to allow server to be accessed via `api.mal-chord` URL prefix